Loft Conversion Planning Objections Sheffield | Expert Planning Consultant

 - Overshadowing/loss of daylight

-- Impact on character and appearance of the area
+- Impact on the character and appearance of the area

 - Highway safety and parking